 Quite surprisingly, it is not just the retailers who are feeling the heat of the digital revolution, but most B2B marketers are also not satisfied with the results of the programs that are a part of their current online marketing mix.
 Even though the use of Big Data is known to have arrived on the circuit for quite some time as a part of the lead generation and nurturing process, most B2B marketers are still in the process of identifying ways to manage and leverage the influx of information collected from prospective clients.
 The question goes beyond just Big Data awareness; while some may understand why data is needed and want to readily implement a Big Data strategy, they face the problem of acquiring data.

 Data acquisition is a challenging step to when moving towards a Big Data solution.
 Fortunately, this problem is today addressed by specialist providers who offer Data as a Service (Daas).
 These DaaS use machine-learning and cloud computing to crawl sites and return data (structured or unstructured) format.
-Data crawling is the first step towards adopting an analytics-driven approach to gather business intelligence and improve operational processes.
+Data crawling is the first step towards adopting an analytic-driven approach to gather business intelligence and improve operational processes.

 The Big Data effect: B2B marketing is undergoing a transition